CM-liftability of simple superspecial abelian surfaces over prime fields: Simple superspecial abelian surfaces over prime fields.

 \item Let~$\pi$ be a Weil-$p$ number, such that~$L=\QQ(\pi)/L_{0}$ splits.
-In this case, the proof is the same as \remref{rmk:alternative} after replacing~$\FF_{7}$ by~$\FF_{p}$. \end{enumerate} The proof is complete because~$A_{\pi}$ is arbitrarily chosen.
+In this case, the proof is the same as the proof of \thmref{thm:ApisCML} after replacing~$\FF_{7}$ by~$\FF_{p}$. \end{enumerate} The proof is complete because~$A_{\pi}$ is arbitrarily chosen.

 \end{pf}